IBM/ibm-licensing-operator/README.md

 ## Product documentation

-For the overview and documentation, see [License Service deployment without an IBM Cloud  for IBM stand-alone IBM Cntainerized Software](https://ibm.biz/license_service4containers).
+For the overview and documentation, see [License Service deployment without an IBM Cloud for IBM stand-alone IBM Containerized Software](https://ibm.biz/license_service4containers).

 <!--- The short link: https://ibm.biz/license_service4containers contains documentation for License Service stand-alond intended for IBM stand alone COntainerized Software.
 To have this link updated contact the Foundational services ID team, manager: Dan Hawkins.
 --->